a-taniguchi/SpCoSLAM2/README.md

 # SpCoSLAM 2.0

 Implementation of SpCoSLAM 2.0 (An Improved and Scalable Online Learning of Spatial Concepts and Language Models with Mapping)
-This is the source codes used in the experiment of our paper.
+This repository includes the source codes used for the experiments in our paper.

+【Other repositories】
+ [SpCoSLAM_Lets](https://github.com/EmergentSystemLabStudent/SpCoSLAM_Lets): Wrapper of SpCoSLAM for mobile robots (Recommended)
+ [SpCoSLAM](https://github.com/a-taniguchi/SpCoSLAM): Implementation of SpCoSLAM (Online Spatial Concept and Lexical Acquisition with Simultaneous Localization and Mapping)
+ [SpCoSLAM_evaluation](https://github.com/a-taniguchi/SpCoSLAM_evaluation): The codes for the evaluation or the visualization in our paper

 ## Abstract of SpCoSLAM 2.0
 We propose a novel online learning algorithm, SpCoSLAM 2.0 for spatial concepts and lexical acquisition with higher accuracy and scalability.